opral/monorepo/packages/ide-extension/README.md

 <br>

 # Let's get started

-1. Add a `project.inlang` folder to your repository
-2. Create a `settings.json` file to that new dir `project.inlang/settings.json`
-3. Install a plugin that reads and writes your messages from the [inlang marketplace](https://inlang.com/c/plugins)
-4. Install a installing a syntax matcher/function matcher from the [inlang marketplace](https://inlang.com/c/plugins)
+## Step 1: Initiate a New Project

+> Skip this step if you have already created a project.

+Open Sherlock within Visual Studio Code and click the `Getting Started` button.
+This will automatically create a new project for you.

+## Step 2: Customize Your Project

+After the project is created, you can customize it to fit your specific needs:
+- Click on the settings wheel icon next to your project name in the Sherlock panel to access customization options.
+- Modify your `project.inlang/settings.json` as needed to configure translation settings and add any specific plugins or lint rules.

 ---

+## Additonal Steps

+### Storage module

+Install a plugin that reads and writes your messages from the [inlang marketplace](https://inlang.com/c/plugins) – the standard template uses the inlang message format plugin, but we also have plugins for `i18next` and `JSON` & more.

+### Syntax matcher

+Install a syntax matcher/function matcher from the [inlang marketplace](https://inlang.com/c/plugins) – the standard template uses the `m` function matcher, but we also have plugins for `t` function matcher, a `next-intl` matcher and more.

+> The `i18next` module already includes a syntax matcher.

+### Lint rules

-1. **Optional**: Install [lint rules](https://inlang.com/c/lint-rules) to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)
+Install [lint rules](https://inlang.com/c/lint-rules) to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)

+# Features

 ## Manage Translations directly from your Code